akeneo/pim-docs/contributing/standards.rst

 Protected by default and public when necessary.

-Useage of private is forbidden in the Core Components and Bundles.
+Usage of private is forbidden in the Core Components and Bundles.

 We understand the advantages and know the drawbacks, we strictly follow this rule for now.